numcommand/num/README.md

 ## Notation

-Command line option dashes are optional, such as:

-    $ echo "1 2 4" | num sum-of-squares
-    $ echo "1 2 4" | num sumofsquares
+Command line options accept any mix of dashes, underscores, and case.

+For example these are all the same:

+    sum-of-squares  # dashes
+    sum_of_squares  # underscores
+    sumofsquares    # lower case
+    SumOfSquares    # mixed case
+    SUMOFSQUARES    # upper case

-If a value is unknown, or not a number, then it will print as "?". (#TODO)
+If a value is unknown, or not a number, then it will print as "?".
+(TODO)

     $ echo "1 2 4" | num mode
     ?